maarky/jwt/README.md

     ^----------------------------------^ ^--------------------------------------------------------^
      Header                               Claims

-     Hashing the above using the HS256 hashing algorithm using the key "secret" provides the following base64 encoded signature: bkg61YGDQRi8mHk5ZtyEk0VEflEp5ZMfg71WQsEOaQE
+     Hashing the above with the HS256 hashing algorithm using the key "secret" provides the following base64 encoded
+     signature:

+     bkg61YGDQRi8mHk5ZtyEk0VEflEp5ZMfg71WQsEOaQE

      Put it all together and you get the following JWT: